gantry/docs/pages/01.gantry5/04.tutorials/11.particle-blocks/docs.md

 The particle block is the meat and potatoes of a particle.
 It's the content, the information that Gantry uses to create the particle on the front end.
 We use the particle block extensively in our [guide on creating new particles](../../advanced/creating-a-new-particle).

-To offer a real-world example: Here is a look at the `branding.html.twig` twig file the makes up the **Branding** particle.
+To offer a real-world example: Here is a look at the `branding.html.twig` twig file that makes up the **Branding** particle.

 ```twig